HassnaIrzan/Templates/README.md

 # Templates
-Contains solutions of small issues; mainly for Ubuntu OS.
+Contains solutions to small issues; mainly for Ubuntu OS.